YizeZhang/Net_Diff/README.md

         It will take a few minutes to download MATLAB Runtime, please be patient.

+        If error occurs in connecting MathWorks, try to rerun the installer, or check the firewall, proxy server or virus scanner settings.

         If error occurs in downloading MATLAB Runtime 9.2, please download or update it by hand from:
         https://ww2.mathworks.cn/products/compiler/matlab-runtime.html